AlexBHarley/deepstream.io-website/README.md

 ## Setup

 - Clone this repo
-- Clone also the `ds-docs` repository into the same parent directory
-- Clone also the `deepstream.io-client-specs` repository into the same parent directory
+- Clone also the `deepstream.io-client-specs` repository into the same parent directory (OPTIONAL)

 To get this hierarchy: